Terms of Service

 4.9 Ranking & Visibility

-The order in which Teachers are displayed on the Platform may be influenced by various factors, including but not limited to:
+If the Platform displays, ranks, recommends, or lists Teachers, the order in which Teachers appear may be influenced by various factors, including but not limited to:

 The Platform does not guarantee any minimum level of visibility or bookings.